Substra/substra-documentation/src/overview/overview.md

 Data provider:

-- Make your dataset available for training/evaluation for other partners, being sure that it cannot be downloaded
+- Make your dataset(s) available to other partners for training/evaluation, being sure that it cannot be downloaded
-- Choose fine tuned permissions for your datasets to control its lifecycle
+- Choose fine tuned permissions for your dataset to control its lifecycle
 - Monitor how your data were used
+- Engage in advanced multi-partner data science collaborations, even with partners owning competing datasets

 Substra aims at being compatible with privacy-enhancing technologies to complement their use to provide efficient and transparent privacy-preserving workflows for data science.
 Its ambition is to make new scientific and economic data science collaborations possible.